godspeedsystems/gs-documentation/prompts/GODSPEED_DOCUMENTATION.md

   [(See How to create)](./guide/get-started.md#step-2:-create-a-project-and-start-the-server)

 ### Step 2.
 Install the prisma plugin
-Add the 'prisma-as-datastore' plugin from the CLI of vscode
+Add the 'prisma-as-datastore' plugin from the CLI

   [(See How to add Prisma plugin)](./datasources/datasource-plugins/Prisma%20Datasource.md#add-plugin)